Clinical Psychology Learning Models

 Hybrid Online Learning Model

-Our hybrid degree programs combine online learning with periodic in-person conferences, intensives, and classes where you can earn your MA/MFT-PCC or PhD in Clinical Psychology.
+Our hybrid degree programs combine online learning with periodic in-person conferences, intensives, and classes where you can earn your MA in Counseling or PhD in Clinical Psychology.
 This low-residency model offers the flexibility to tailor coursework to your individual interests and to integrate your studies with your busy professional schedule and requires participation in two five day residential conferences per year.

 Our online courses utilize a combination of learning goals, objectives, strategies, and delivery formats, including assigned readings, papers, and projects as well as asynchronous online discussions and at times synchronous teleconferences and/or Skype or ToGoMeetings sessions with your faculty and peers.

 In addition, all students participate in two five day long required residential conferences per year (one at the beginning of the Fall semester and one at the beginning of the Spring semester) for the duration of the program.
 In addition, two optional mid-term, three day long weekend, residential conferences are offered each year (one in the Fall semester and one in the Spring semester).

 Activities during the required and optional residential conferences are designed to further expand on the knowledge from coursework, to practice and hone your clinical and research skills, and to participate in professional development through lectures, workshops, invited talks, roundtables, courses, and seminars as well as formal and informal meetings and discussions with faculty, advisors, and peers.

 Faculty mentoring is a distinguishing feature of our approach.
 When you begin your studies, you will be assigned a Faculty Mentor, who supports you in the achievement of your goals, provides a connection to your chosen discipline, connects you with other faculty, and works with your academic advisor and Academic Services Coordinator to ensure your academic needs and expectations are fulfilled.